LionhardtFAF/MappingScripts/README.md

 You can find scripts for the following tasks:

 * Cloud Leveling: Adjust height of all clouds on a map to teh same specified value.
-* Marker and Unit Transformation: Applies linear transformations to markers and/ or units on a map.
+* Marker and Unit Transformation: Applies affine transformations to markers and/ or units on a map.